 By only considering those features with the highest importances we can perform a dimensional reduction on the data set.
 One could now introduce new features that have an e.g.~polynomial dependence on the original features ($x_{i0}, x_{i1}, ..., x_{iN}, x_{i0}x_{i1}, ...$).
 This can be repeated to find a more optimal representation of the data.
 Albeit conceptionally simple, an actual implementation is not straightforward, though feasible since all operations required in a single step are basically $O(N)$.

 Without introducing the aforementioned features it is unclear how this approach performs if features are correlated, i.e.~if phase separation lines do not lie along parameter axes.
-We employ a twofold analysis where we measure the statistical dependence in terms of a normalized variant of the mutual information, that we call \emph{redundancy}
+We employ a twofold analysis based on the statistical dependence and correlation, which indicate relations between different random variables.
+In \figref{fig:correlations_illustration}(a,b) we illustrate for example that statistical dependence (a) means that the distribution function for one parameter depends on that of the other, whereas this is not the case for independent parameters (b).
+Correlations on the other hand specify a particular nature of statistical dependence as seen in \figref{fig:correlations_illustration}(c,d).
+Here, we measure the statistical dependence in terms of a normalized variant of the mutual information, that we call \emph{redundancy}

 where $I$ is the mutual information

 and $H(X,Y)$ the joint entropy of random variables $X, Y$